d2iq/ui-kit/CONTRIBUTING.md

 1. `npm start`
 2. `npx cypress open`
-3. Click "storybook-cy" in the sidebar of the Cypress ui
+3. Click "storybook-cy" in the sidebar of the Cypress UI

 In the CLI:
 `npm run test:integration`